saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

 Key is valid for?
 (0)
 {% endhighlight %}

 Input your real name and email.
-Do not, however, input a comment when prompted[^8]:
+Do not, however, [input a comment](https://www.debian-administration.org/users/dkg/weblog/97) when prompted:

 {% highlight bash %}
 GnuPG needs to construct a user ID to identify your key.